Jorritvans/Battleships/README.md

 - Ships: Varying sizes and symbols placed on the board.

 ## Testing
-I have manually tested this project by doing the following:
+-__I have manually tested this project by doing the following:__

--Passed the code through a PEP* linter and confirmed there are no problems or errors.
+- Passed the code through a PEP8 linter and confirmed there are no problems or errors.

--Given invalid imputs to check the error handling
+- Given invalid imputs to check the error handling

--Tested it in my local terminal and the deployed version on Heroku.
+- Tested it in my local terminal and the deployed version on Heroku.

+## Bugs
+- __No known bugs.__

+- __PEP8__
+- No errors returned from the PEP8 checker.

 ## Deployment
+This project was deployed using the Code Institute's mock terminal for Heroku.

+- __Steps for deployment:__
+- fork or clone this repository
+- Create a new Heroku app
+- Set the buildpacks to Python and NodeJS in the same order as i mentioned
+- Link the Heroku app to the repository
+- Click on DEPLOY

 ## Credits
-This project was developed by me.
-Special thanks to the developers of Colorama for enhancing the user experience with colored output. got my ideas from stackoverflow: https://stackoverflow.com/questions/17952870/simple-python-battleship-game Not a single line of code has been copied within my knowledge.
+- __This project was developed by me.__
+- Special thanks to the developers of Colorama for enhancing the user experience with colored output.
+- Got my ideas from stackoverflow: https://stackoverflow.com/questions/17952870/simple-python-battleship-game
+- Not a single line of code has been copied within my knowledge.
+- Code institute for the deployment terminal.
+## Advice and experience

 ## Acknowledgements